Leazael/scf-wiki/content/Encyclopædia/Locations/Countries/Nachýr.md

 Nachýr shares a border with [[Izmoroz]], the [[Vareshian Commonwealth]], [[Dalriada]] and [[Lethania]].

-[[Chýrusandr]] is Nachýr's largest city, and used to be its capital before the collapse of its government.
+[[Chýrussandr]] is Nachýr's largest city, and used to be its capital before the collapse of its government.
 The primary language of Nachýr is [[Draconic]], of which there exist many dialects.

 Even before the events of the [[Withering Blossoms]] that killed most of the [[Serpentfolk]], both [[Lethania]] and [[Tel Varesh]] have started colonies (see [[Vareshian Colonies]] and the [[Lethanian Colonies]]) in the southwestern part of Nachýr, where many natural resources can be found.
 The new foreign cities [[Vareshian Colonies|Kef Hattikvah]], [[Fort Arkys]] and [[New Holmgard]] house sizable non-[[Kovold]] populations.